brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 ![](static/delivery_loop.png){.stretch}

 ::: notes
+- So basically we have a loop of loops
-- This is what I call a Delivery Automation System
+- This is what I call the Delivery Automation System
 - Everything is chained together nicely
 - All the steps are automated from src to prod
 - Basically what Knowit & Finn had
 - This can appear as a black box, that 'fixes CI/CD'
-- But what if you have other needs, different technology?
 :::